 This is a huge park with 39,500 acres (16,000 hectares) of forest, plants and ecosystems.
 And it has 33 miles (54 km) of walkable trails.
 Activities include hiking, picnicking, cycling and horseback riding.

-Parque Arví is a very popular tourist site in Medellín and in the first six months of 2019 over 450,000 people have reportedly visited this park.
+Parque Arví is a very popular tourist site in Medellín and during the 2023 holy week nearly 43,000 people have reportedly visited this park.
 And to get to Parque Arví you will get fantastic views from the Metrocable cable cars.

 Parque Arví is definitely worth visiting if you like hiking, picnicking, cycling and horseback riding.
 Even if you don’t like these activities this giant park is still worth a trip to experience the impressive park and the Metrocable cable cars.